smaht-dac/submitr/docs/source/advanced_usage.rst

 Finally, passing ``--raw`` to either of these schema related uses will result in the raw JSON for the schema(s) being output.

 .. tip::
-    There is nothing really that the ``view-portal-object`` command does that you cannot also do by interacting with SMaHT Portal directly via your browser, but some command-line savvy users may find this interface more agreeable under some circumstances.
+    There is nothing really that the ``view-portal-object`` commands do that you cannot also do by interacting with SMaHT Portal directly via your browser, but some command-line savvy users may find this interface more agreeable under some circumstances.

 Installation for Developers